What Is Paediatric Feeding Therapy?

 A parent-friendly guide to feeding therapy with a speech pathologist

 Feeding therapy is not about forcing children to eat more or “fixing” picky eating.
-Instead, it focuses on building trust, safety, skills, and positive relationships with food.
+Instead, it focuses on building trust, safety, skills, and a positive relationship with food.

-At our clinic, feeding therapy is provided by speech pathologists trained in the SOS Approach to Feeding and Responsive Feeding, supporting children from infancy through to school age.
+Our feeding therapy is delivered by experienced speech pathologists who have undergone specialist training in the SOS Approach to Feeding and Responsive Feeding Therapy Approach, supporting families across Sydney.

 What Does Feeding Therapy Support?